mark-borg/phd/README.md

 Material related to **Chapter 6, Trajectory Space Factorisation for ASLR**:

-Results of applying Structure from Motion on synthetic dataset can be found at: [Synthetic Signing dataset](https://drive.google.com/open?id=1U0RwNAKTSnOI2ClrXZQz6ZuBXtJ773_B).
+Results of applying Structure from Motion on the synthetic signing dataset, and the dataset itself, can be found at: [Synthetic Signing dataset](https://drive.google.com/open?id=1U0RwNAKTSnOI2ClrXZQz6ZuBXtJ773_B).